kaizhx/Tidal-source-to-source-compiler/README.md

 Please keep in mind that the project in its current form was mainly created for learning purposes and is therefore not completely free of bugs.
 Although it should support the basic functionality mentioned below, it might not work correctly for some types of input.

-Tidal currently supports the following programming concepts:
+Wave currently supports the following programming concepts:

 * variable declaration
 * function declaration